 How to Make Lasagna without Boiling Noodles

 I also want to share with you an alternative way to make lasagna noodles, showing you how to make lasagna without cooking the noodles.
 This method gives you fewer dishes to clean and is less messy, and I think you may prefer it once you know how to make lasagna without boiling the noodles.
-You can prepare the lasagna and bake it all in the
+You can prepare the lasagna and bake it all in the oven without having to dirty other pots and pans.

 The trick to this method is to be very careful about preparing your lasagna dish.
 The noodles are brittle and will break easily if you’re not gentle with them.
 Once you have put together your lasagna dish, cover the baking dish with aluminum foil and then bake for an hour at 375 degrees Fahrenheit.